Do you know anything about Social Security Disability Insurance (SSDI) Account?

 The condition should be estimated to last for at least 12 months or result in death.
 The person should be below the age of 65, and they must have accumulated the required credits.

-These are termed as the qualifying conditions that make the person eligible to receive SSDI benefits.
+These are termed the qualifying conditions that make the person eligible to receive SSDI benefits.
 If the person became disabled before age 22, they could receive their parents’ SSDI work credits with no loss to the parents as auxiliary benefits.

 2. Eligibility Tests